What's a Service Guru? Meet Eric Weiss

 Since 2011, Eric has worked with tourism destinations in California to heighten their levels of service.
 He designed a well-received week-long program for Sonoma County's historic wine center, Healdsburg.
 Soon, other tourism hubs in Northern California, including Mendocino and Sonoma Counties and Carmel-by-the-Sea, followed with similar programs.

-Things Eric loves about flying: being upgraded to business or first class (or even premium economy); flight attendants who really care about providing great service; unexpectedly great inflight meals ("most memorably, the time Glorious Food, a New York caterer, arranged my Europe-bound inflight dinner of caviar, Champagne, and lobster"); the ease of private jets: "you don't have to deal with security or an 'Occupied' sign"
+Things Eric loves about flying: being upgraded to business or first class (or even premium economy); flight attendants who really care about providing great service; unexpectedly great inflight meals; the ease of private jets: "you don't have to deal with security or an 'Occupied' sign."

-Things Eric hates about flying that the airlines need to change: security lines (hooray for TSA Precheck!); dictatorial, insensitive gate agents; waiting for passengers as they fuss about stowing their luggage; passengers who take off their shoes, with no socks on; some even put their feet up; flight attendants who let this nonsense happen.
+Things Eric hates about flying that the airlines need to change: security lines (hooray for TSA Precheck!); dictatorial, insensitive gate agents; waiting for passengers as they fuss about stowing their luggage; passengers who take off their shoes with no socks on; flight attendants who let this nonsense happen.